Cost of Living in Sweden for Indian Students in 2026

 Utilities

 Looking for the best destination to study abroad?
 Discover top countries that offer quality education, great student life, and affordable living.
-Check out our guide on the best country to study abroad for Indian students in 2025!
+Check out our guide on the best country to study abroad for Indian students!

 What Drives the Cost of Living in Sweden for Indian Students?